csvsoundsystem/federal-treasury-api/readme.md

     ./is_it_running.py

+To make sure that results are reasonable, run the integrity tests.

+    cd code
+    ./integrity_tests.py

 ## Results
 Resulting files go in the `data` directory, to which the `http` directory is linked (for ScraperWiki compatibility). `fixie` contains the original files,